BeauJoh/thesis/source/11-chapter-3-ode.md

 Marjanović et al. [@marjanovic2016hpc] argue that the selection of problem size for HPC benchmarking critically affects which hardware properties are relevant.
 We have observed this to be true across a wide range of accelerators, therefore we have enhanced the OpenDwarfs benchmark suite to support running different problem sizes for each benchmark.
 EOD supports four problem sizes based on the working memory footprint of each benchmark in execution.
-These are tiny, small, medium and large, and were selected in accordance to the levels the CPU memory hierarchy -- which is the type of accelerator most affected by size.
+These are tiny, small, medium and large, and were selected in accordance to levels in the CPU memory hierarchy -- which is the type of accelerator most affected by size.
-In enabling multiple problem sizes, we needed to need to: i)  generate input sets for multiple problem sizes, ii) fix issues with code that has been developed on GPU but show memory violations on the CPU, and, iii) determine which parameters could be fixed and which need to be adjusted to have a different working memory footprint.
+In enabling multiple problem sizes, we needed to: i)  generate input sets for multiple problem sizes, ii) fix issues with code that has been developed on GPU but show memory violations on the CPU, and, iii) determine which parameters could be fixed and which need to be adjusted to have a different working memory footprint.

 Where possible each benchmark now supports running with arbitrary problem sizes.
 The exceptions are Gemnoui, N-Queens, Hidden Markov Models and Smith-Waterman, where we only offer a fixed problem size for these applications.
 This is because specifying problem size according to working memory footprint does not work for these benchmarks -- for instance N-Queens has a small working memory footprint and this benchmark is highly compute-bound, increasing the number of queens placed on a board is computationally intense at 20 queens, increasing the problem size to several thousand queens to satisfy the memory conditions for small sized benchmarks would take several orders of magnitude longer than the other benchmarks to solve.

-We also add python scripts with these fixed parameters to allow the rapid collection of performance results on new accelerators.
+We also added python scripts with these fixed parameters to allow the rapid collection of performance results on new accelerators.
 To improve reproducibility of results, we also modified each benchmark to execute in a loop for a minimum of two seconds, to ensure that sampling of execution time and performance counters was not significantly affected by operating system noise.

 Our philosophy for the benchmark suite is that firstly, it *must* run on all devices, and secondly, it *should* run well on them.